bec-archer/SR80-Manuals/user-manual.md

 - The options in the Machine Type dropdown are managed under **Manage Lists** (see below).
 - When Machine Type is on, you can also make it **required** using the Required Fields toggles further down.

+#### Machine Brand Field

+The **Show Machine Brand Field** toggle adds a "Machine Brand" field to the job intake form — who made the machine the equipment came off of (Caterpillar, John Deere, Komatsu, etc.).

+- **Off by default.** Turn it on if your shop wants to record the machine manufacturer at intake.
+- The options in the Machine Brand dropdown are managed under **Manage Lists** (see below).
+- When Machine Brand is on, you can also make it **required** using the Required Fields toggles further down.

 #### Color Field

 The **Show Color Field** toggle adds a color field to the job intake form for visual identification.